OWBrony/DnD_Character_Creator/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
 The goal of this program is to be an experiment in building dynamic webpage.
 I will be focusing on making a part of the page change its contents based on what the user selected.

-{Provide a description the web app that you wrote.
-Describe how to start a test server on your computer and what website to open up to see the first page of the app.}
 The web app will take the user through the process of creating a 5th edition character.
 To set this up, one will merely need to open the html file with their preferred browser, though the software will be tested with a Firefox browser.